antoinecarme/pyaf/README.md

 PyAF has been developed, tested and used on a python 3.5 version.

-The follwoing two commands install pyaf and all its dependencies:
+The following two commands install PyAF and all its dependencies:

 	pip install scipy pandas sklearn matplotlib pydot dill pathos sqlalchemy pip install --upgrade git+git://github.com/antoinecarme/pyaf.git